caminio/carver/README.md

 ###<a name='hooks'></a> Hooks

 Hooks plug in at different stages of the compile process, execute a code and resolve to the next hook.
-Currently the following hooks are available:
+Currently the following hooks are available in the following order

 * beforeRender
-* before_write
+* beforeWrite (only in case of cwd)

     carver()
       .registerHook('beforeRender', function( compiler, resolve){